HAZberi/kontent-sample-app-react/README.md

 Store Directory is responsible for getting and updating the data.
 Files in this directory communicates with the CMS.
 Pages Directory imports the file
 Use Sample Project on your Kontent Account and connect it with this instance.
 Edit content online in Kontent Dashboard and Test local app.
+Test 1